Cascading and inheritance

 Are Author Rule settings cascading?

 Yes, they are.
-But, they can be adjusted at any level without disabling inheritance, down to the individual channel.
+But, they can be adjusted at any level without turning inheritance off, down to the individual channel.

 Best practices

-Try to build structures that do not need you to disable inheritance.
+Try to build structures that do not need you to turn inheritance off.
 It is both easier to maintain and more intuitive to navigate a site that has cascading permissions throughout.

 Avoid making hidden pockets of access